joshuahamsa/discord-activities/README.md

 # Discord Activities Collection

-A comprehensive collection of Discord Activity examples, documentation, and a production-ready framework for building Discord Activities.
+A comprehensive collection of Discord Activity documentation and a production-ready framework for building Discord Activities.

 ## 📚 What's Included